 Low (red light - please wait)

 We advise you to wait for more answers.
-There haven't been enough answers to the questions/category, and the temperature is likely to change if more users respond.
+If you receive more answers related to this category, the temperature is likely to change by over 10%.

 We don't have enough data to calculate a score yet.
 Wait until you have more replies.